zt4ff/testpyautogui/README.md

-# How to run pyautogui headless in docker
+# How to run pyautogui in Docker

 ## Steps